Home / Blog / What Is a Statement of Functional Expenses — and Why Does Your Nonprofit Need One?

 What This Looks Like When It Works

 When your accounting system is set up for fund accounting, functional expense tracking becomes part of how you record transactions — not a year-end scramble.
+Every payroll entry carries a functional allocation.
+Every expense is coded to a program or administrative category at the time it’s entered.

 By the time your auditors arrive, the Statement of Functional Expenses is already there.
 The 990 preparation is straightforward.
 Your board gets a report that’s current, consistent, and defensible.